JCSDA/jedi-stack/README.md

 This is the most context-dependent part of the build process.
 How you proceed depends on the system you are on.
 Regardless of how you proceed, this step only needs to be done once for each system.

+Note - you can skip this step and move on to Step 2 if you are building a JEDI software container because all of the required software packages are already built into the jcsda/docker_base container, which you can just pull from Docker Hub.

 This step is most important for bare linux/unix systems, as you would get with a new cloud computing instance, a container build, or a virtual machine (e.g. [vagrant](https://www.vagrantup.com)).
 For such systems, Step 1 consists of running the following script (all paths are relative to the base path of the jedi-stack repository):
 ```
 cd buildscripts